TrdHuy/MainModule/README.md

-- # If MainModule already exit SubModule2
+- # If MainModule already exit SubModule2 (This workaround not keep the history of SubModule2)
 	```
 	├── MainModule
 	│   ├── SubModule1
 	│   └── SubModule2 ---------> need to seprate this module to other repo
 	```

 	- ### Create new SubModule2 repo on GitHub, and get the URL:
 	  	```
 		https://github.com/TrdHuy/SubModule2_T1.git
 	   	```